About the Event

 Altair RapidMiner is a code-free and code-friendly platform for Data Science, Artificial Intelligence (AI), and Machine Learning (ML).
 To explore what can be done with it and to use it for free on any non-commercial task or application, download the free Personal Edition (find a download link at the end of this page).

-Associate Dean, Undergraduate Programs; Associate Professor, Director of Assessment at the Manning School of Business
+Associate Dean of Undergraduate Programs, Manning School of Business

 Professor, Director of Business Innovation Lab, Chair of Business Administration, especially Information Management